The University of Alberta Symphony Orchestra (USO) was established in 1945 as a student orchestra which presented at least two major concerts a year.

 Past conductors of the orchestra include G.T.
 Lindskoog, Arthur Crighton, Normal Nelson, Malcolm Forsyth, and Tanya Prochazka.

 The University Symphony Orchestra is currently directed by Petar Dundjerski, a fierce advocate for music education.
-Petar was born in Belgrade, Yugoslavia and has lived in Canada since 1994.
-He received his Master's degree in Orchestral Conducting from the University of Toronto and continued his studies at the American Academy of Conducting in Aspen, Colorado and the College-Conservatory of Music at the University of Cincinnati.
-His principal teachers were Mark Gibson, Raffi Armenian and Earl Davey.
-Mr. Dundjerski has also studied with David Zinman, Jorma Panula, Boris Brott and Gary Kulesha.
+Petar received his Master’s degree in Orchestral Conducting from the University of Toronto and continued his studies at the American Academy of Conducting in Aspen, Colorado, and the College Conservatory of Music at the University of Cincinnati.

-The Symphonic Wind Ensemble holds an annual Concerto Competition, offering students the opportunity to perform a solo concerto with the ensemble.
+The Symphonic Wind Ensemble participates in the annual Department of Music Concerto Competition, offering students the opportunity to perform a solo concerto with the ensemble.
 In addition, the ensemble hosts the University of Alberta High School Honour Band each spring, inviting students from across the province to come to campus to work and perform with members of the Symphonic Wind Ensemble as well as our applied instrumental faculty.
-In the spring of 2008, the Symphonic Wind Ensemble recorded their first CD, Reminiscence, and plan to record again in the 2016-2017 season.
+Alumni of SWE have gone on to positions with major orchestras, military bands – even the world-famous Canadian Brass!